GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 High-entropy UA-CH on request headers are restricted on cross-origin requests regardless of how that origin is defined on the DNS side.
-Delegation must be handled via `Permissions-Policy` for any cross-origin subresource or obtained via JavaScript which executes in the cross-origin context.
+Delegation must be handled via `Permissions-Policy` for any cross-origin subresource or obtained via JavaScript that executes in the cross-origin context.

 ### How does User-Agent reduction affect bot detection?